III MEF G6 adapts to support new working conditions during COVID-19

 |0

-This work, III MEF G6 adapts to support new working conditions during COVID-19, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, III MEF G6 adapts to support new working conditions during COVID-19, by LCpl Francesca Landis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT